GOAT: A Training Framework for Goal-Oriented Agent with Tools: A training framework for G oal- O riented A gent with T ools

 \subsubsection{Goal-Oriented API Execution Data Construction}

-Once the dependency graph is finalized, we construct goal-oriented task samples where an user query leads through a sequence of interdependent API calls, to a final response.
-This process consists of three main steps.
+Once the dependency graph is finalized, we construct goal-oriented task samples through a three-step process.
 First, since the dependency graph is composed of all possible API relationships, we extract connected subgraphs and treat them as candidate API sequences.
 Second, for each sequence, we sequentially instantiate and execute each API functions by filling in their input arguments, executing them in order, and passing API outputs forward as inputs to subsequent calls.
 In doing so, we also generate sub-queries that explain each API call in natural language.
 Finally, based on the sub-queries and the outputs obtained from calling a API sequence, we construct a user query that captures the overall intent, and then generate a natural final response that interprets the outputs in their full context to address this query.
 The result is a dataset of samples where every component---from query to intermediate reasoning to final response---is grounded in real API executions.
 The full process is illustrated in \cref{fig:data_construction}.

 \textbf{Sampling Connected API Sequences} \ \ As illustrated in \cref{fig:data_construction}a, we begin by extracting all possible \textit{connected} subgraphs from $G$, with up to $L=4$ nodes, each of which serves as the basis of a task instance.
 If the subgraph contains cycles, we randomly break edges, producing an acyclic structure.
 The resulting acyclic multidigraph is then topologically sorted to produce an execution order $(n_{k_1}, n_{k_2},\dots,n_{k_L})$ where $k_l$ represents the $l$-th node index among the $L$ nodes.
 This guarantees that APIs are invoked in a dependency-respecting sequence, forming a valid workflow.